wappla/jobs/backend-engineer.md

 - Cooperate with our clients to match visual design intent

 # Requirements
-- Proven working experience in web programming
+- Proven working experience in backend programming
 - Top-notch programming skills and in-depth knowledge of modern HTML/CSS (SASS or LESS a plus)
-- Excellent knowledge of PHP and either Wordpress or Drupal
 - Excellent knowledge with a well-known PHP framework like Laravel, Symfony or CodeIgniter.
 - Solid understanding of version control tools like Git
 - A solid understanding of how web applications work including security, session management, and best practices
 - Adequate knowledge of relational database systems
 - Adequate knowledge of Object Oriented Programming
-- Basic knowledge of Search Engine Optimisation process
 - Aggressive problem diagnosis and creative problem solving skills
 - Strong organisational skills to juggle multiple tasks within the constraints of timelines and budgets
 - Strong intra-team communication and ability to express ideas